boazbk/crypto/lec_01_introduction.md

 # Introduction

-__Additional reading:__  Sections 2.1 (Introduction) and 2.2 (Shannon ciphers and perfect security) in the Boneh Shoup book.
-Chapters 1 and 2 of Katz-Lindell book.[^references]
+__Additional reading:__  Chapters 1 and 2 of Katz-Lindell book.
+Sections 2.1 (Introduction) and 2.2 (Shannon ciphers and perfect security) in the Boneh Shoup book. [^references]

-[^references]: In the current state of these lecture notes, almost all references and credits are omitted  unless the name has become standard in the literature, or I believe that the story of some discovery can serve a pedagogical point.
+[^references]: Referring to a book such as Katz-Lindell or Boneh-Shoup can be useful during this course to supplement these notes with additional discussions, extensions, details, practical applications, or references.
+In particular, in the current state of these lecture notes, almost all references and credits are omitted  unless the name has become standard in the literature, or I believe that the story of some discovery can serve a pedagogical point.
 See the Katz-Lindell book for historical notes and references.
 This lecture shares a lot of text with (though is not identical to)  my lecture on cryptography in the [introduction to theoretical computer science](http://introtcs.org) lecture notes.